 3. Protein-rich Food

-Proteins rich meat, chicken, mutton/lamb, beef or fish are really essential for internal healing, especially after a C-section.
+Protein-rich meat, chicken, mutton/lamb, beef, or fish are essential for internal and external incision healing, especially after a C-section.

-If you are a vegetarian breastfeeding mother, you can take protein from quinoa, soy products, beans, and grains.
+If you are a vegan and breastfeeding mom, you can take protein from quinoa, soy products, beans, and grains.

 4. Iron Rich food | Red Meat and Green leafy vegetables